Top 10 Galacticos of Real Madrid

 3 La Ligas

-Despite a tumultuous relationship with fans and media, Bale was a decisive performer on the grandest stages.
+Despite a complicated relationship with fans and media, he was a decisive player on grand stages, contributing significantly to the club's success.

 8. Karim Benzema (2009 – €35M from Lyon)